Surgery Partners, Inc. Announc - GuruFocus.com

 BRENTWOOD, Tenn., Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Surgery Partners, Inc. ( SGRY) (“Surgery Partners”) today announced that it has commenced an underwritten public offering of $275 million of its common stock.
-All of the shares to be sold in the offering are to be sold by Surgery Partners.
-In connection with the offering, Surgery Partners intends to grant the underwriters a 30-day option to purchase up to $41.25 million of additional shares of its common stock.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+21, 2022 (GLOBE NEWSWIRE) -- Surgery Partners, Inc. ( SGRY) (“Surgery Partners”) today announced the pricing of its upsized underwritten public offering of $575 million of its common stock at a public offering price of $24.50 per share.
+Gross proceeds to Surgery Partners from the offering are expected to be approximately $575 million, before deducting underwriting discounts and commissions and other offering expenses payable by Surgery Partners.
+In addition, Surgery Partners has granted the underwriters a 30-day option to purchase up to an additional $86.25 million of its common stock, at the public offering price less underwriting discounts and commissions.
+All of the shares in the offering are being sold by Surgery Partners.
+The offering is expected to close on or about November 23, 2022, subject to customary closing conditions.

-BofA Securities is acting as lead bookrunning manager for the public offering.
+BofA Securities, J.P.
+Morgan, Barclays, and Jefferies are acting as lead bookrunning managers, and RBC Capital Markets, KKR Capital Markets LLC, Macquarie Capital, Mizuho, and SVB Securities are acting as bookrunning managers for the public offering.
+In addition, BofA Securities is acting as Surgery Partners’ financial advisor in connection with the offering.

-An affiliate of Bain Capital, our controlling stockholder, has agreed to purchase $225 million of our common stock in a concurrent private placement at the same public offering price per share as the purchasers in the underwritten public offering.
+An affiliate of Bain Capital, Surgery Partners’ controlling stockholder, has agreed to purchase $225 million of common stock in a concurrent private placement at the same public offering price per share as the purchasers in the underwritten public offering.
 The concurrent private placement is expected to close within 30 days of the date of the underwritten public offering, subject to the satisfaction of customary closing conditions.

-Surgery Partners expects to use proceeds from the offering and the concurrent private placement to repay portions of our long term indebtedness, with the remainder for general corporate purposes.
+Surgery Partners expect to use proceeds from the offering and the concurrent private placement to repay portions of our long term indebtedness, with the remainder for general corporate purposes.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.